arenaxr/arena-docs/content/python/attributes/parent.md

 There is support to attach a child to an already-existing parent scene objects.
 When creating a child object, set the `"parent": "parent_object_id"` value in the JSON data.
 For example if parent object is gltf-model_Earth and child object is gltf-model_Moon, the commands would look like:

-Additional Python properties are available in the [Parent API Reference](/content/python-api/attributes/parent).

 The following source code was mirrored from the `arena-py` [parent.py](https://github.com/arenaxr/arena-py/blob/master/examples/attributes/parent.py) example.